danog/MadelineProtoDocs/docs/docs/UPDATES.md

 Errors thrown inside of the event loop will be reported to the report peers specified by each separate instance.

-Note that for performance reasons, some internal or connection exceptions not thrown from the event loop and exceptions thrown from `onStart` may still get reported (only to, or also to) the last configured report peer.
+Note that for performance reasons, some internal or connection exceptions not thrown from the EventHandler and exceptions thrown from `onStart` may still get reported (only to, or also to) the last configured report peer.

 To dynamically start a new event handler in the background, use `EventLoop::queue(MyEventHandler::startAndLoop(...), 'session.madeline', $settings))`.